 But “A Swift and Successful Onboarding” also shows some interface actions that Lauren never talks about.
 The deleted emails in your work account?
 Not important.
 Deleting your report file?
 That is not an option.
 Just ending the call itself?
 Why would you do that?
 By providing such interaction possibilities that never get highlighted by the game itself, the team around this jam submission does an excellent job in stirring up the curiosity of the players.

 Thereby you can choose which path you want to take.
-You can either be a good, obedient newbie or you can go on the nerves of your orientation coordinator Lauren.
-Or maybe, just maybe, you could unravel the secrets of your new workplace.
+You can either be a good, obedient newbie or you can go on the nerves of your orientation coordinator.
+Or maybe you could unravel the secrets of your new workplace?
 At least four endings can be found.
-Anyway, regardless of how you choose how to play “A Swift and Successful Onboarding”, you will surely be delighted by it for some minutes, especially by the fantastic voice acting of Katherine Tole as Lauren.
-She knows how to make you feel warmly welcomed in one second, and then showing you the icecold shoulder in the next one, and that only by the tune of her voice!
-Absolutely incredible. >>PLAY
+Anyway, regardless of how you choose how to play “A Swift and Successful Onboarding”, you will surely be delighted by it for some minutes, especially thanks to the fantastic voice acting of Katherine Tole as Lauren.
+She knows how to make you feel warmly welcomed in one second, and then showing you the icecold shoulder in the next one, which is an absolute incredible ability.
+[PLAY]